brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 10 bht.md

 # 1 Thessalonians 4:10 Commentary Help Text

 ## BHT:
-The Thessalonians were commended for their love towards one another, but they were encouraged to increase their efforts even more.
-It seems that there was a lack of harmony and diligence among them, which prompted this exhortation.
-While one party zealously ministered to the needy, the others neglected their own duties.
-The apostle praises their love but urges them to strive for improvement.
-This could be achieved by not only administering to others in practical and spiritual ways but also by bearing one another's burdens, forgiving, admonishing, and building each other up.
+The Thessalonians were commended for their love towards one another and encouraged to abound in this love.
+Their lack of quietness may stem from their mistaken anticipation of the Lord's immediate coming.
+The apostle urges the whole church to increase in love, praising their current actions while motivating them to strive for more.
+They displayed love not only within their community but also among the brethren in all of Macedonia.
+The journey towards perfect love is ongoing, as saints continue to grow in their duty to show love to others.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "There does not seem any reason, with Jowett, to ascribe the want of quietness, here implied, to their uneasiness about the state of the dead: much rather [as he also states: see below] to their mistaken anticipations of the immediate coming of the Lord."
+1. "to abound, viz. in this love."
-2. "It would seem as if, notwithstanding their liberality to those without, there were some defect of diligence and harmony within which prompted this exhortation."
+2. "There does not seem any reason, with Jowett, to ascribe the want of quietness, here implied, to be quiet, to their uneasiness about the state of the dead: much rather [as he also states: see below] to their mistaken anticipations of the immediate coming of the Lord."
-3. "For the state of things was, that one party zealously ministered charity to the needy, and that the latter on account of this zealous ministration neglected their own duties: he naturally therefore praised the one and gave fitting advice to the others."
+3. "But we may well answer, that instances are frequent enough of exhortations being addressed to whole churches which in their application would require severing and allotting to distinct classes of persons."

 ### Jamieson-Fausset-Brown:
 1. 10.
 And indeed—Greek,